Predicates

 Note that Logtalk meta-predicate semantics are different from Prolog meta-predicate semantics (assuming a predicate-based module system as common):

-Meta-arguments are always called in the meta-predicate calling context, independently of using explicit or implicit message-sending (to the object defining the meta-predicate when not local).
+Meta-arguments are always called in the meta-predicate calling context, independent of using explicit or implicit message-sending (to the object defining the meta-predicate when not local).
 Most Prolog systems have different semantics for explicit versus implicit module qualification.

 Sending a message from a meta-predicate definition to call a meta-predicate defined in another object resets the calling context for any passed meta-argument to the object sending the message (including for messages to self).
-Meta-arguments behave differently in Prolog systems due to their module-prefixing.
+Meta-arguments behave differently in Prolog systems due to their module prefixing.

 Logtalk protects from common scenarios where specially crafted meta-predicate definitions are used to break object (and category) encapsulation by changing the meta-arguments passed by client code or trying to subvert the implicit calling context to call client predicates other than the predicates passed as meta-arguments.